11 Riveting Facts About Mars

 Though it's easy to dismiss such conclusions today, at the time Lowell not only popularized space science like few others, but left behind the Lowell Observatory in Flagstaff, Arizona—one of the oldest observatories in America and the place where Clyde Tombaugh discovered Pluto.

-Mars hasn't hurt for missions in recent years, though scientists now warn of an exploration desert beyond 2020.
-But that doesn't mean we humans don't have eyes on the planet.
+Mars hasn't hurt for missions in recent years.
 Presently in orbit around the planet are the Mars Reconnaissance Orbiter, which images and scans the planet; MAVEN, which studies its atmosphere; Mars Express, the European Space Agency's first Mars mission; MOM, the first Mars mission by the Indian Space Research Organization; the ESA's ExoMars Trace Gas Orbiter, which is searching for methane in the Martian atmosphere; and Odyssey, which studies Mars for water and ice signatures, and acts as a communications relay for vehicles on the ground.

 "Most people don't realize how active Mars is," Harrison tells Mental Floss.
 "Other planets aren't just these dead worlds that are frozen in time outside of our own.
 There are actually things happening there right now."
 Imagery from the HiRISE and Context Camera instruments on the Mars Reconnaissance Orbiter have revealed such events as avalanches, sand dune erosion [PDF], and recurring slope lineae (flowing Martian saltwater).

 Things are moving, but it's not always clear why.
 "There's a lot of material that has been eroded away," Harrison says.
 "We have entire provinces of the planet that look like they've been completely buried and then exhumed.
 And that's a lot of material.
 The big question is, where did it all go?
 And what process eroded it all away?"